minnibb/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 *{More to be added}*
+## Use case: Categorize Contacts by Role**

+**MSS (Main Success Scenario)**

+1. User requests to group contacts by a specific role (e.g., `group by Student`).
+2. ClassHive check the errors in input
+3. ClassHive displays the grouped contacts and the number of contacts found.

+   Use case ends.

+**Extensions**

+* 2a.
+The user does not provide a role.
+    * 1a1.
+AddressBook shows an error message: `Error: Please provide a role to filter by.`
+    * Use case ends.

+* 2b.
+The user provides an invalid role.
+    * 1b1.
+AddressBook shows an error message: `Error: Please provide a valid role.`
+    * Use case ends.

+* 2c.
+The user provides multiple roles.
+    * 1c1.
+AddressBook shows an error message: `Error: Only one role can be selected at a time.`
+    * Use case ends.

+* 2d.
+The user misses a whitespace after `group by`.
+    * 1d1.
+AddressBook shows an error message: `Missing whitespace in command.
+Please ensure there is a space after "group by", before adding the name of the contact.`
+    * Use case ends.

+* 3a.
+No contacts are found for the specified role.
+    * 3a1.
+AddressBook shows a message: `No contacts found for specified role.`
+    * Use case ends.

+* 3b.
+The system is slow due to a large contact list.
+    * 3b1.
+AddressBook shows a message: `Currently filtering <ROLE>.
+This may take a while.`
+    * Use case continues normally.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.